d12frosted/elpa-mirror/melpa/fancy-dabbrev-readme.txt

   A list of variables which, if bound and non-nil, will inactivate fancy-dabbrev preview.
 The variables typically represent major or minor modes.

+* fancy-dabbrev-sort-menu (default nil)

+  If nil, the popup menu will show matching candidates in the order that repeated calls to dabbrev-expand would return (i.e., first candidates before the cursor, then after the cursor and then from other buffers).
+If t, the candidates (except the first one) will be sorted.

+* fancy-dabbrev-preview-context (default: 'at-eol)

+  When to show the preview.
+If 'at-eol, only show the preview if no other text (except whitespace) is to the right of the cursor.
+If 'before-non-word, show the preview whenever the cursor is not immediately before (or inside) a word.
+If 'everywhere, always show the preview after typing.

+* fancy-dabbrev-preview-delay (default: 0.0)

+  How long (in seconds) to wait until displaying the preview after a keystroke.
+Set this to e.g. 0.2 if you think that it's annoying to get a preview immediately after writing some text.

 WHY?
 ====